AitorG87/AI-Financial-Intelligence-Platform/README.md

 **Aitor Guijarro Castro**

-Mechanical / automotive R&D engineer transitioning into AI engineering and data systems.
+Industrial Engineer with an automotive R&D background, focused on AI Engineering and Data & AI Systems.

 GitHub: